-Studying art history at postgraduate level will deepen your understanding of painting, sculpture and architecture.
+Studying art history at postgraduate level will deepen your understanding of art, architecture and visual culture.
 Through a critical engagement with some of the key theories and approaches developed to interpret and explain works of art from the Renaissance to the present day you will learn to study independently and undertake appropriate research.
 An MA in Art History will provide you with a range of skills, including visual and textual analysis and critical thinking and writing, which can be successfully transferred to a variety of careers in the professional and educational sectors.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.